 We picked the Herring Asquith shoe in size 10.5 UK after consulting with Herring.
-As far as I can tell the sizes run rather big.
+As far as I can tell, the sizes run rather big.
 Usually, I wear a size 10.5 UK / 11 US on medium width.
 The Asquith seemed a little big in the heel as well as the forefoot.
 After adding a vegetable tanned leather insole, the shoe fits much better.
-Of course, it does not make the heel area tighter but large heels are something you find pretty much at any English shoe manufacturer nowadays – not just at Herring.
+Of course, it does not make the heel area tighter, but large heels are something you find at most English shoe manufacturer nowadays – not just at Herring.

-The shoe was made on the 11028 last, which was designed by Herring and is quite long yet elegant.
+The shoe was made on the 11028 last, which was designed by Herring and is quite long, yet elegant.
 In my opinion, it looks quite beautiful.
 The only thing I would change is the heel.
-When standing with my entire weight on my heel, the sole does not touch the floor although, ideally, it should touch the sole where the foot’s front arch is located.
-Again, this is something that I have seen on many English Ready-To-Wear Shoes like Church’s, Edward Green, Crockett & Jones etc. and is hence not an issue specific to Herring.
+When standing with my entire weight on my heel, the sole does not touch the floor, although, ideally, it should touch the sole where the foot’s front arch is located.
+Again, this is something that I have seen on many English ready-to-wear shoes like Church’s, Edward Green, Crockett & Jones, etcetera, and is hence not an issue specific to Herring.
 Austrian shoes or Allen Edmonds seem to get this right, however.
 The advantage of the correct heel is a more comfortable walk as well as diminished wrinkles and creases on the upper leather.

 As promised, the leather seems to be of very high quality all around.
 On the inside, you can see vegetable tanned calf leather.
 On the outside, we have a beautifully burnished calf leather which was aniline dyed and shows the pores of the leather.